timeyyy/system_hotkey/README.rst

 System Hotkey
 =============

-Multiplatform system wide hotkeys for python 3,
+Multi platform system wide hotkeys for python 3,

 Currently no mac or  python2 support :(

-Osx support is coming in a few years i would say!
+Mac support is coming in a few years i would say!

 Installation